ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/lego-boost/README.md

 At this point, you have everything setup and you should test to make sure that everything works together.
 Follow these steps to ensure that your code runs properly.

-* Make sure the computer running the server, the smartphone with the Reality Editor application, and your robot are on the same network.
+* Make sure the computer running the server and the smartphone with the Vuforia Spatial Toolbox application are on the same network.
 * On your terminal, navigate to the folder 'vuforia-spatial-edge-server/'
 * Run the server by typing: